-The court, however, may offset all costs or any part thereof in two cases: (a) in disputes between spouses or relations by blood up to the second degree; and (b) in any trial where the construction of the applicable rule of law was particularly difficult.
+The court, however, may offset all costs or any part thereof in three cases (article 179 GCCP): (a) in disputes between spouses or relations by blood up to the second degree; (b) in any trial where the construction of the applicable rule of law was particularly difficult; and (c) if, under assessment of the circumstances, there was reasonable doubt as to the outcome of the trial.
 Moreover, the court, based on article 58 para.
 5-a' of the Lawyers' Code, may determine by force of office the increase of the lawyer's fee, depending on the scientific work, the value of the subject matter and the type of case, the amount of time required, the out-of-office services, the importance of the dispute and of the particular circumstances and any kind of judicial or extrajudicial acts.

-Independent of the minimum lawyer's fee provided for in the Lawyers' Code (Law 4194/2013), the fee may be freely determined by a written agreement between the lawyer and the principal or the principal's agent.
+Independent of the minimum lawyer's fee provided for in the Lawyers' Code, the fee may be freely determined by a written agreement between the lawyer and the principal or the principal's agent.
 In Greek law, there is no prohibition of derogation from the minimum legal fees and the contractual derogation therefrom is freely allowed.
 Said fees are only applicable in the event that no written agreement has been concluded between the lawyer and the principal on a different fee.